Dan Finnen

 Filed Under: Writing Tagged With: hard of hearing, live lit, personal essay, this much is true

-Featured Content
+Featured Projects

 The Chicago Writers Podcast

-Dan’s Guide to Purchasing Used Polaroid Cameras
+Dan’s Guide to Purchasing Polaroid Cameras

 Support this Site

-Partnering up with Amazon, Polaroid Originals, eBay, and B&H allows me to keep this site going without annoying banner ads.
-Using the following affiliate links when buying anything costs you nothing and helps me out a ton.
+When it comes to photography gear, partnering up with companies like KEH, Polaroid, Amazon, and eBay allows me to keep this site going without annoying banner ads.
+Using my affiliate links when buying anything costs you nothing and helps me out a ton.
 Thanks!
-Find cool stuff at Amazon and eBay in each article.
+Find cool stuff at Polaroid, KEH, and Amazon in each article.

 Find it here